Help to Buy: Equity Loan

 Overview of scheme

-The new Help to Buy: Equity Loan scheme was launched on 1 April 2021.
-It is for first-time buyers and includes regional property price limits to ensure the scheme reaches people who need it most.
+Help to Buy: Equity Loan (2021-2023) is for first-time buyers and includes regional property price limits to ensure the scheme reaches people who need it most.

-The new scheme will run until March 2023.
-As with the previous scheme, the government will lend homebuyers up to 20% of the cost of a newly built home, and up to 40% in London.
+As with the previous scheme, the government will lend homebuyers between 5% and 20% of the cost of a newly built home, and up to 40% in London.

 Frequently asked questions

-To help first-time homebuyers into home ownership who are unable to access affordable loan to value mortgages due to having insufficient deposit.
+To help first-time homebuyers into home ownership who are unable to access affordable loan-to-value mortgages due to having an insufficient deposit.

 First-time homebuyers over the age of 18 years buying a home in England